ru-alxr/just-an-android-test/README.md

 # Just a test

 This is a small testing project pointed to show the principles and technologies we are using.
+Application is pretty simple and consists of two screens: notifications list and notification detail

 ![enter image description here](https://raw.githubusercontent.com/scraplesh/just-a-test/8dab514f034532991905262247ce71ec3503e752/resources/Notifications.png)